Credit scores explained

 All credit reference agencies are required by law to supply you with a free copy of your credit report.
 You can get your credit report direct from Equifax, Experian and TransUnion.
 You can find out more about how to do this from the Information Commissioner’s Office.

-It’s often worth getting a copy from all three of the main agencies if you’ve not applied for credit before or haven’t checked your credit record recently.
+It’s often worth getting a copy from all three of the main agencies if you’ve not applied for credit before or haven’t checked your credit report recently.
 This is because each agency may hold different information on you.

 You can also get a more detailed credit service (including your credit score) from the credit reference agencies.
 You can usually get a free trial of the service (typically 30 days) and after this you have to pay a monthly fee for the service.
-For more details contact the credit agencies direct.
+For more details contact the credit reference agencies direct.

 How to correct mistakes on your credit report

 If you find any mistakes on your credit report you can raise a dispute with the credit reference agency.
 It will contact the company that recorded the information – this could be a loan or credit card firm.
-While it carries out an investigation a marker should be put on the information so that if you apply for credit elsewhere prospective lenders know the information is disputed.
+While it carries out an investigation, a marker should be put on the information so that if you apply for credit elsewhere prospective lenders know the information is disputed.
 If you're unable to resolve the problem contact the Information Commissioner’s Office, which is responsible for ensuring that information held about you is handled properly.

 You can also complain to the Financial Ombudsman Service if you’ve already complained to the credit reference agency and you’re not happy with its response.
-Before you can do this, you must have given the company eight weeks from when you complain to investigate and get back to you
+Before you can do this, you must have given the company eight weeks from when you complain to investigate and get back to you.

-How to improve your credit rating
+How to improve your credit score

-The better your credit rating the more likely you are to be offered a loan or credit at a reasonable rate.
+The better your credit score the more likely you are to be offered a loan or credit at a reasonable rate.
 There's no easy way to do this but there are things you can do to make your score as high as possible.

 - Start by making sure the information in any loan or credit application and with the credit reference agency is complete and accurate.
 Discrepancies can lower your rating and make it less likely you’ll get credit.